Unformat Hard Disks/USB Drives with Ease Recovery

 Free data recovery software — EaseUS Data Recovery Wizard Free Edition is able to solve the problem completely, allowing all level of users to recover formatted data from a local hard disk, external hard drive, USB flash drive, memory card, etc., easily.

-If you lost something important due to a hard drive formatting, EaseUS Data Recovery Wizard is here to help you get them back.
+If you lost something important due to a hard drive formatting, EaseUS Data Recovery Wizard is here to help you get it back.

-This unformat freeware worths well to try for its high performance, stability, and flexibility:
+This unformat freeware is worth trying for its high performance, stability, and flexibility:

 • Support formatted recovery, deleted file recovery, partition recovery, OS crash recovery, etc.